jbroadway/elefant/README.md

 # Elefant

-This is the PHP framework behind the [PinkTicket.ca](http://www.pinkticket.ca/) website.
-It was created as my take on how PHP MVC should be done, based on 12 years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its huge size did get a few things right that I haven't seen elsewhere.
+Elefant is the MVC framework in PHP re-imagined.
+Elefant is based on 12 years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its huge size did get a few things right that I haven't seen elsewhere.
 This is my attempt at taking those things and starting fresh.

-This framework doesn't look much at all like most other PHP-based MVC frameworks, but I've never been able to stomach the disconnect they have with the language itself.
-PHP isn't a very elegant language in a lot of ways, and the MVC constructs used in other languages feel unnatural and clunky when translated into PHP.
-But if we flip it around and play on PHP's strengths, I think we can come up with something much more PHP-esque and more natural to code in in our little monster of a "hypertext preprocessor" ;)
+This framework doesn't look much like other PHP-based MVC frameworks, but I've never been able to stomach the disconnect they have with the language itself.
+PHP isn't the most elegant language, and MVC constructs used in other languages feel clunky when translated into it.
+But if we flip it around and play on PHP's strengths, we get something much more natural to code with in our little monster of a "hypertext preprocessor" ;)

 ## What's Missing

 In short: A lot.
 Why?
 Because you can get it elsewhere and include it yourself.
 This is a starting point, not the kitchen sink.
-That was my problem last time, and I'm not going down that road again.
-So I could include other things here, but if it's not essential I tried to leave it out.
-If you need something, drop it in your app lib folder, and you're on your way.
+So I could include other things, but if it's not essential I tried to leave it out.
+If you need something more, drop it in your app lib folder, and you're on your way.
+If you make a reusable app, it's self-contained in its own app folder, so you're welcome to share it with others.

 What else is missing?